TedHusted/awake/awake.md/awake.md

 “Thanks, mom.”

-“For the record, I ran a background check, and Fusion doesn’t seem like a cult.
+“For the record, I did run a background check.
+Fusion doesn’t seem like a cult.
 Just don’t take everything Grace Brewster says at face value.”

 Julie nods, grabs her laptop, and heads for her room.